Frequently Asked Questions

 I hate social media!
 Do I have to use Instagram or Twitter?

-If your really hate social media, don't use it.
-You can decide to opt out of Instagram and Twitter, yet still fulfill quest requirements.
+If social media isn’t your thing, don't use it!
+You can decide to opt out of social media yet still fulfill quest requirements.
 Just ignore any portion of an objectives requirement that asks you to post on social media, and instead leave a comment below the objective describing what you did to complete the objective.

 What if another scout cheats?